NeginMusavi/HyHooVer/README.md

 # Usage
 To use HyHooVer we need to run check.py.
-By running:
+By running the follwoing command

 ```
 python3 check.py --help
 ```

-you will find the following output:
+you will find the following output

 ```
 usage: check.py [-h] [--model MODEL] [--args ARGS [ARGS ...]] [--nRuns NRUNS]